orange-lang/orange-docs/installation/installation.md

 # Installation

-For all systems installing Orange, the following are dependencies:
+For all systems installing Orange, you'll need to have CMake installed.

-- Boost
-- CMake (version >= 2.8.8)

 Orange is built on LLVM, and expects version >= 3.6.1.
 If you don't have this on your system, CMake will build it for you.